The Pill Club takes on primary care with $41.9M in fresh funding – TechCrunch

 By women, for women

-Long-term, the Pill Club wants to replace the old model of going to a primary care provider for annual visits with ongoing care for women.
+Long-term, The Pill Club wants to replace the old model of going to a primary care provider for annual visits with ongoing care for women.

 “I’m generally healthy [but] I actually do have questions on mammograms…colonoscopies, or anything,” Meyerdirk said.
-“And being able to have a person other than my mom” to talk to that doesn’t require a trip to the doctor or urgent care, is the gap that The Pill Club wants to fill.
+“And being able to have a person other than my mom” to talk to that doesn’t require a trip to the doctor or urgent care is the gap that The Pill Club wants to fill.

 “We think it’s too good to be true, when we actually get what we deserve,” Meyerdirk said when describing women’s health.
 Part of her goal going forward is to think bigger, beyond contraception, and figure out how The Pill Club could bring a digital refresh to other areas of women’s health.